Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Numerical realization of the algorithm. Complexity of checking polinomials for equality at some points

-The Proposition 1 justifies the numeric realization of the algorithm in the first case, the Pro\-po\-si\-tion 2 justifies it in the second case.
-Also, it follows from the Proposition 2, that if $G\!\simeq\!H$, then the numerical realization of the algorithm terminates with the right message and the probability of mistake is negligible.
-Let us prove the Proposition 1.
+We cannot check neither inequality $\eta_{\mbox{ {$G$}}}(0,\ldots,0)\neq\eta_{\mbox{ {$H$}}}(0,\ldots,0)$ nor equalty $\eta_{\mbox{ {$G$}}}(0,\ldots,0)=\eta_{\mbox{ {$H$}}}(0,\ldots,0)$ directly without perturbations because of the reason we mentioned above: the exact computation of determinant is of exponential time complexity.
+The Proposition 3 justifies the numeric realization of the algorithm in the first case, the Proposition 4 justifies it in the second case.
+Also, it follows from the Proposition 4, that if $G\!\simeq\!H$, then the numerical realization of the algorithm terminates with the right message and the probability of mistake is negligible.